-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024

-- (iii) If you continue your studies under the new structure, you will be able to count any credit you have already been awarded, or that you are currently studying for, towards your qualification. - (iv) If you choose to carry on with the original structure, you may be given notice that there is a teach-out arrangement.
-This will mean you have a reduced time limit for completion of the qualification or a component of that qualification.
-Except in the circumstances set out (v), the minimum notice period that we will give you will be sufficient for you to complete the component or qualification at a study intensity of half of the full-time equivalent (FTE) rate, assuming that you do not defer or fail any module, or take any study break. - (v) The notice period set out in (iv) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification. - (vi) If you are unable to complete your qualification within the notice period, you will have access to information, advice and guidance to help you move to a similar qualification under the new structure, to a related qualification or, if you are an undergraduate Student, to a qualification under The Open Programme. - c) Changes in the classification scheme of a qualification - (i) If a previously unclassified qualification introduces a classification scheme, this will take effect to all awards where the conferral date follows the introduction of the scheme, regardless of the date of completion or qualification date. - (ii) If an existing classification scheme is amended and there is no possible detriment to any Student as a result of the change, the amendment will take effect on all awards where the conferral date follows the amendment, regardless of the date of completion or the qualification date. - (iii) If an existing classification scheme is amended to include additional requirements, the new requirements will only apply to Students who register for or declare the qualification after the new scheme is published.
+- (v) The notice period set out in (iv) may be reduced if it is necessary to comply with the requirements of a professional, statutory or regulatory body or of any other body that accredits or validates the qualification. - (vi) If you are unable to complete your qualification within the notice period, you will have access to information, advice and guidance to help you move to a similar qualification under the new structure, to a related qualification or, if you are an undergraduate Student, to a qualification under The Open Programme. - c) Changes in the classification scheme of a qualification - (i) If a previously unclassified qualification introduces a classification scheme, this will take effect to all awards where the conferral date follows the introduction of the scheme, regardless of the date of completion or qualification date. - (ii) If an existing classification scheme is amended and there is no possible detriment to any Student as a result of the change, the amendment will take effect on all awards where the conferral date follows the amendment, regardless of the date of completion or the qualification date. - (iii) If an existing classification scheme is amended to include additional requirements, the new requirements will only apply to Students who register for or declare the qualification after the new scheme is published.
 Continuing Students will be classified under the existing scheme.
 Where this applies, details will be in the specific qualification regulations.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024